drmperez/HostDesigner_tutorials/HW4/homework_4.md

 What do you do?

-### 1. Investigate to see what parameters are being used for this molecule.
-In PCModel10:
+**1. Investigate to see what parameters are being used for this molecule.
+In PCModel10:**

-a.
-Open the dimethoxyoxime.pcm file,
+	1. Open the dimethoxyoxime.pcm file,
-b. select MM3 under the ForceField menu,
+	1. select MM3 under the ForceField menu,
-c. under the Compute menu, click on Full Energy Printout,
+	1. under the Compute menu, click on Full Energy Printout,
-d. under the Compute menu, click on Minimize,
+	1. under the Compute menu, click on Minimize,
-e. under pcm10.app, click on Quit pcm10.app,
+	1. under pcm10.app, click on Quit pcm10.app,
-f. click on Save Log File in the popup window and you will be prompted to give a file name and location for the log file,
+	1. click on Save Log File in the popup window and you will be prompted to give a file name and location for the log file,
-g. open and read the log file with a text editor.
+	1. open and read the log file with a text editor.

 Look at this log file.
 Given the MM3 user manual, can you make sense out of what is being displayed on each interaction line?
 Normally you will not be messing with van der Waals,